ingo/ingo.github.io/_recipes/carrot_butter_poached_halibut_anchovy_roasted_carrots_fennel.md

 author: Ingo Muschenetz
 category: Entrees
 description: A delightful dish of halibut poached in carrot butter, served with anchovy-roasted carrots and a fresh fennel salad.
+This creative recipe combines poached halibut flavored with aromatic carrot butter and complements it with two vegetable sides.
+  Carrots are roasted with savory anchovy, while thinly shaved fennel makes a light, licorice-scented salad.
+The end result is a restaurant-worthy seafood dish.
 image: carrot_butter_poached_halibut_anchovy_roasted_carrots_fennel.jpg
 size: 4 servings
 time: 1 hour